fonnesbeck/git_tutorial/git.md

 ## Including Specific Files

-How would you ignore all `.data` files in your root directory except for `final.data`?
+How would you ignore all files with a `.data` extension in your root directory except for `final.data`?

 ---

 ## Including Specific Files

-How would you ignore all `.data` files in your root directory except for `final.data`?
+How would you ignore all files with a `.data` extension in your root directory except for `final.data`?

 You would add the following two lines to your **.gitignore**: